 Slow Food Lake Tahoe's mission is to connect our community to the enjoyment of good, clean and fair food by inspiring a self-reliant food culture.
 We educate the community about growing, preparing, and accessing local and sustainable food.
 Good, clean and fair food for all.

-We host a variety of community projects and events to bring this mission to fruition including the Truckee Food Bank Garden, Grow Your Own classes, Skill Share Classes, the Edible Garden Tour, and Community Soup Night.
+We host a variety of community projects and events to bring this mission to fruition including Truckee's Food Bank Garden, Community Garden, Grow Your Own classes, Don't Drop the Top Collection, Skill Share Classes, Compost Collection, Salmon Buying Club, the Edible Garden Tour, and Community Soup Night.

-Our Food Bank Garden in the Truckee River Regional Park is where we grow food for our local hunger relief organization, Sierra Community House.
-In 2020, we donated over 400 pounds of fresh organic produce.
-In addition, we also provide gardening education for our volunteers, visiting school groups, and the general public with our annual gardening classes.
+Our fundraising primarily goes to support the Food Bank Garden in the Truckee River Regional Park where we grow organic and healthy food for our local hunger relief organization, Sierra Community House.
+In the past 4-years, we've donated over 1,333 pounds of fresh organic produce.
+In addition, we also provide gardening and sustainability education for our volunteers, visiting school groups, business retreat teams, and the general public with our volunteer days and annual gardening classes.

 Your Donation Makes a Difference

-Once the infrastructure is established, gardening can be an extremely affordable way to feed people, as we have seen in the Food Bank Garden.
-This will also help educate both adults and children about how to grow organic food and why it's important.
-We have the ardent hope that this will also be an opportunity for members of our community who come from other places to grow their heritage foods.
-Finally, it will be a place of community spirit and collaboration.
-And yes, it will taste good!
+Gardening can be an extremely affordable way to feed people, as we have seen in the Food Bank Garden.
+Gardens also help educate both adults and children about how to grow organic food and why it's important.
+We have the ardent hope that this garden will continue to be a place of community spirit and collaboration but, we can't do it without your support.
+We appreciate you making a valuable difference in our community by donating to such an impactful cause!

 Click an opportunity to learn more and register.